Research axis

 Integrated activities

-This agenda includes research on the impact of pollution on respiratory health in children and their family entourage, and on large-scale complex interventions to mitigate domestic air pollution and its health impact.
+The objective of the axis is to conduct interdisciplinary research on the impact of pollution on respiratory health in children and their family entourage, and, more broadly on the well-being of populations.
+The research agenda includes the development of large-scale complex interventions to mitigate household air pollution and its health impacts, as well as observational quasi-experimental studies to evaluate new dimensions of the air pollution – human development nexus.

 Academic validation

 During the first cycle of IPORA funding, this research axis generated significant scientific and collaborative outputs.
 Researchers published or presented nine articles based on IPORA seed projects or earlier initiatives that benefited from IPORA’s interdisciplinary collaboration.
-Four IPORA-funded seed projects were developed and implemented, while two new projects — Airyouth and Electric Cooking — were prepared with four new international partners, including research institutions in the Netherlands, Germany, Slovakia and France.
-External funding was successfully secured for the Electric Cooking project, and one PhD project was initiated.
+Four IPORA-funded seed projects were developed and implemented, while new projects were prepared with international partners, including research institutions in the Netherlands, Germany, Slovakia and France.
+External funding was successfully secured for a research project on the adoption potential of e-cooking in Abidjan, Côte d’Ivoire, and one PhD project was initiated.

 These activities also contributed to the creation of REALLITYS, a new IRD-funded research network bringing together nine French research teams and thirteen partner institutions in five African countries.
 The network studies the links between air quality and respiratory health in African cities in order to support evidence-based policies and contribute to the development of healthier and more sustainable urban environments.